Previously: NaaLe Baa Bhoota.

 Period/location of origin: Subject’s precise age is unknown; however, it is believed to date back roughly 1,300 years, or circa 700 C.E.
 Its current… unique appearance is thought to have been the product of certain actions taken sometime in the first half of the 19th century.
 Subject is located in the woods near the village of Alton in Staffordshire, UK (not to be confused with the town of Alton in Hampshire, UK).

-Appearance: Subject appears to be an ancient oak tree bound by thick, hand-forged chains.
+Appearance: Subject appears to be an ancient oak tree bound by thick, hand-forged chains (hence its name, the Chained Oak of Alton Towers).
 It lies along the Barbary Gutter trail passing through the forest by the estate known variously as Alton Mansion, Alton Abbey, and Alton Towers.
 This estate once served as the seat of the Earls of Shrewsbury.
 Subject is currently partially collapsed and in poor condition.

 Modus operandi: Subject may or may not be operating as a key component in an alleged curse.
 According to the terms of this alleged curse, every time a branch falls from subject, a member of the Talbot family — the family of nobility which has historically held the title of Earl of Shrewsbury — will die.